 If you are interested in a career in human resource management, trade unions or management consultancy, this MSc programme is for you.
-You will examine the nature of work and explore industrial relations and human resource management in changing national and international markets.
-The focus is on the people aspect of business, exploring how the relationship between employers and employees can be managed to the advantage of both parties.
+You will examine the nature of work and explore employment relations and human resource management in changing national and international markets.
+The focus is on the people aspect of business and explores how the relationship between employers and employees can be managed to the best advantage of both parties.

 1 year, full-time